<?xml version="1.0" encoding="UTF-8" ?>

 <br>

-<hr style="clear: both"><p> This feed was drawn from the <b><a href="http://www.slef.org.uk/">Skye and Lochalsh Environment Forum</a></b> website</p>]]></content:encoded>
+<hr style="clear: both"><p> This feed was drawn from the <b><a href="https://www.slef.org.uk/">Skye and Lochalsh Environment Forum</a></b> website</p>]]></content:encoded>

-<guid isPermaLink="true">http://www.slef.org.uk/news/16-jan-2013-loch-duich-primary-school-wildlife-caught-on-camer.asp</guid>
+<guid isPermaLink="true">https://www.slef.org.uk/news/27-mar-2026-naturally-slef-a-presentation-of-the-first-23-year.asp</guid>

 </item>